In Michigan's latest coronavirus surge, there's a new kind of patient - Local News 8

 Lindsay Muenchen, a registered nurse in the Covid unit at Sparrow Hospital in Lansing, said she had thought the worst was behind them.
 “The day I came in and saw that our unit was full of Covid patients again, it was really difficult,” she said.
 “I had tears in my eyes.”

-Dora Hoppes, also at Sparrow Hospital in Lansing, has worked as a registered nurse for 22 years.
+Dora Hoppes, also at Sparrow Hospital, has worked as a registered nurse for 22 years.
 She said the past year has been the hardest.

 Her voice cracked and emotions rose at the first question of our brief interview.
 When asked why it’s so hard to speak about the past year, she motioned down the hallway.
 “I just saw it yesterday,” she said, fighting back tears.
 “I had a patient that passed away, so it’s very fresh, every day.”